Kinesiology (KIN)

 KIN 750 Curriculum and Instruction I: Physical Education (Units: 3)

-Prerequisite: Admission to credential program or permission of instructor.
+Prerequisite: Restricted to graduate standing or KIN ITEP credential students, or permission of the instructor.

 Principles and practices for teaching physical education, including the planning of content and instruction with consideration of student learning and state standards.
 (Plus-minus letter grade only)